 Users can load and then modify state-level data to generate IO data and models for custom regions.

-Beginning early in 2018, we will be providing detailed commodity-by-industry accounts for user-specified county, multi county, state, or multi-state regions.
+Beginning early in 2019, we expect to be providing detailed commodity-by-industry accounts for user-specified county, multi county, state, or multi-state regions.

-BEA benchmark accounts will be available for most recently published years, beginning in 2018.
+BEA national benchmark accounts will be available for most recently published years.